 - Closing the transaction once all preparations are complete and addressing any post-closing purchase price adjustments or indemnification issues.

 How do I determine how much the business I want to buy or sell is worth?

 There are many methods of valuing a business, depending among other things on what is customary in the industry for that type of business.
 Sometimes businesses are valued on the basis of a multiple of their earnings.
 Others are valued on the basis of the value of the assets they hold, or on their cash flow.
-There are many investment bankers, accounting firms and other valuation experts that can advise you how to value your business.
+There are many investment bankers, accounting firms and other valuation professionals that can advise you how to value your business.
 It is advisable to find one that is familiar with or has experience valuing businesses in the same industry as the target business.